gourlaysama/bcdiff/README.md

 bcdiff is quite experimental, and many things are expected to change (and improve, hopefully).
 It is also very manually tested; do not depend on it for anything serious.

+The bytecode diff algorithm is about more than just diffing the raw bytecode list between two methods: it tries to merge labels that precede equivalent instructions on both sides, and then use that to properly consider some jump instruction equal.
+This is still a work in progress though.

 Future versions may include, in no particular order:
  * proper testing.
-I do not feel like commiting loads of class files as test resources, so this will require compiling java/scala classes on the fly and matching the output to an expected (textual?) output,
+I do not feel like commiting loads of class files as test resources, so this will require compiling java/scala classes on the fly, or generating some with ASM, and then matching the output to an expected (textual?) output,
  * a better diff algorithm.
 The current one is somewhat similar to Myers' greedy algorithm, implementing the linear refinement would be nice,
  * better printing for some specialized instructions (e.g. `tableswitch` and `lookupswitch`),
  * being able to select a particular method to diff, or only methods that match a pattern, etc. instead of the whole thing,
  * show added/removed fields,
- * maybe allow diffing directories (diff class files with the same names on both sides)?
+ * allow diffing directories (diff class files with the same names on both sides)
  * maybe look into nailgun to get rid of that pesky JVM start overhead :-)

 An idea, a suggestion, an issue?
 Please open an issue on GitHub or ring me on twitter ([@gourlaysama](https://twitter.com/gourlaysama)).